typelevel/jdk-index/README.md

 ## GitHub Actions

 This index is useful to test your code on versions not yet [available on GitHub Actions](https://github.com/actions/setup-java#supported-distributions).
+The recommended way to do this is with the [typelevel/download-java](https://github.com/typelevel/download-java) action.

-Add a `JABBA_INDEX` environment to your `ci.yml`.
+Alternatively, if you are using [jabba](https://github.com/shyiko/jabba) (for example [olafurpg/setup-scala](https://github.com/olafurpg/setup-scala) uses jabba), you can add a `JABBA_INDEX` environment to your `ci.yml`.
 Point at a specific commit for reproducibility, or `main` to get the latest:

 ```yaml
 env: